by Chuck Giametta

 The 2021 M340i will reprise a turbocharged 3.0-liter inline-six-cylinder engine with 382 horses and 369 pound-feet of torque.
 As with the four-cylinder, stabbing the gas pedal at very low rpm will have you waiting a beat for the power to come on.
 But there’s less delay with the six, and a bigger payoff, too.
 The M340i will again be a smooth stormer, sprinting to 60 in just 4.2 seconds and accelerating from midrange and highway speeds with muscle that makes merging and passing a thrill.

-The 330e iPerformance model will borrow its basic powertrain from BMW’s midsize 530e iPerformance sedan.
-It’ll pair a turbocharged 2.0-liter four-cylinder engine with an electric motor for what likely will be a net 248 horsepower and 310 pound-feet of torque.
-It, too, will come exclusively with an eight-speed automatic transmission.
+The 330e borrows its basic powertrain from BMW’s midsize 530e sedan.
+It pairs a turbocharged 2.0-liter four-cylinder engine with an electric motor, a combination that here nets 288 horsepower and 310 pound-feet of torque.
+It, too, comes exclusively with an eight-speed automatic transmission but gets a new feature BMW calls XtraBoost.
+This provides a 40-horsepower increase for up to 10 seconds when the throttle is depressed to the kick-down position and the transmission is in Sport mode.

-The 330e will be capable of plugging into the residential or commercial grid for enough charge to drive emissions-free on battery power for around 17 miles (figure around 16 with xDrive).
+The 330e is capable of plugging into the residential or commercial grid for enough charge to drive emissions-free on battery power for an EPA estimated 22 miles, or 20 for the 330e xDrive.
 Driver-selected modes can preserve this charge for later use, but anytime the 330e isn’t traveling on electricity alone it’ll act as a conventional hybrid, with sensors determining the optimal mix of gas and electric power and the battery replenished via regenerative energy captured during coasting and braking.

 Expect the 2021 M3 to have a specially built twin-turbocharged 3.0-liter inline-six.
 In basic form it should have 473 horsepower and 442 pound-feet of torque.
 Not necessarily meant exclusively for track work but bearing a racing surname, the M3 Competition version should have 503 horsepower with the same 442 pound-feet of torque.